mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

 4. Which tracks were frequently skipped?　⏭️
 5. What are the top podcast episodes 🎙️
 6. Based on the past data, will podcasts occupy most listening time or tracks? :headphones:
-7. Based on past data, who are the most played artists and tracks for 2025?" :question:
+7. Based on the past data, who are the most played artists and tracks for 2025?" :question:
 ## Tools Used
 - :snake: Python: The backbone of my project, used to perform all tasks.
 Key libraries include:
   - Pandas: Used for data cleaning and manipulation.